bfiloteo/LibraryDatabase/README.md

 Now go back to src code and find "LoginPage".
 Click "Run" symbol at the top right corner and a window with LibraryDatabase and login requests should appear.

 Use User1/User2/User3 for logging in as users.
-Lib1 or Lib2 or Lib3 for logging in as admin.
+Lib1 or Lib2 or Lib3 for logging in as admin.<br>
 123 is password for all.
 Unless you register and do your own usernames & passwords.